con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam grol gsum la mkhas pa po/ /
 >> 	% dbang po - monlam

-Knower of good and bad, knower of times,
+Aware of good and bad, aware of times,
 The omnipresent knower of the pledges,
-Upholding *samaya*s, occasion knower,
+Upholding pledges, conscious of occasions,
-Knower of varied aptitudes in beings,
+Awake to varied aptitudes in beings,
-Most skilled with liberation in three forms,[^89-1] (89)
+With expertise in threefold liberation,[^89-1] (89)

 [^89-1]: According to both Vimalamitra and Vilāsavajra, the three forms of liberations are that of *śrāvaka*s, *pratyekabuddha*s, and buddhas.